By Gabriel Tynes

 If you were nosing through Baldwin County land sales records and happened across a particular sale of 247 acres of real estate near Magnolia Springs, you’d have reason to believe Oct.
 28, 2005 was a very good day for Hopper Land Development South LLC.

-On that day, a company founded just weeks earlier appears to have purchased that property for $2.4 million from a local farming family, then turned around and sold it the same day for twice the money.
+On that day, a company founded just weeks earlier appears to have purchased that property for $2.4 million from a local farming family, then turned around and sold it less than 24 hours later for twice the money.
 On paper at least, it might look like Hopper LDS made an astonishing score that day, but in reality that transaction set into motion a four-year-long lawsuit that went to the Alabama Supreme Court and back in an attempt to prove that some of Baldwin County’s biggest movers and shakers had concocted a scheme to defraud another local businessman of millions.

 The case of Bass Enterprises LLC and Phillip Bass v.
 Pennstar LLC, Alabama Capital, Clarence Burke and David Delaney — to name the most important defendants — was decided by Baldwin County Circuit Court Judge Joseph Norton in 2017 when, just before the trial, the judge issued a summary judgment on the defendants’ behalves and subsequently sealed much of the information contained in court records.